Blog Services About Get Started

 What to Know Before Running Your First Programmatic Campaign

 Programmatic advertising works.
 We've managed it across hundreds of accounts and we've seen what it does well: building brand awareness at scale, retargeting with precision, and reaching audiences in environments search can't touch, like streaming TV, podcasts, and premium editorial.
+If you're ready to put this into practice, see how we approach programmatic advertising management and what that looks like for a real account.

 What it requires is understanding.
 You need to know what you're buying, who you're reaching, and how you're measuring it.
 Any agency that can't walk you through those three questions clearly before you spend a dollar isn't running programmatic well.
 They're running it on autopilot and sending you a reach report.